Jacqueline Townshend

-Jacqueline Mary Townshend, (January 15, 1912 – July 2, 1983), was a British pianist, violinist and violist who played with the BBC Symphony Orchestra and the London Consort of Viols.
+Jacqueline Mary Townshend (15 January 1912 – 2 July 1983) was a British pianist, violinist and violist who played with the BBC Symphony Orchestra and the London Consort of Viols.
 She was a pupil of Lionel Tertis, performing and broadcasting with a number of ensembles from the 1930s to the 1960s.

 Biography

-Jacqueline Townshend was born on the 15 of January 1912 in Hastings, the youngest child of Harry Townshend, Assistant Accountant-General at the GPO and Eleanor Esther Auvache.
+Jacqueline Townshend was born on 15 January 1912 in Hastings, the youngest child of Harry Townshend, Assistant Accountant-General at the GPO and Eleanor Esther Auvache.

 Townshend was a gifted violinist, violist and pianist.
 At just 9 years of age she won the gold medal at the London Festival for piano duets with a perfect score (100 marks) and won third prize for her violin and piano playing.
 A year later, aged 10 she was awarded the highest marks in the United Kingdom in the intermediate piano division at Trinity College of Music and the highest marks in London for senior violin.
 Trinity College of Music awarded her an Exhibition for her achievement which was presented to her by Princess Patricia of Connaught.

 In 1928 aged sixteen, she won the London Festival "Daily News and Westminster" Scholarship prize of £100 for further musical training.
 She also received a parchment certificate signed by Princess Helena Victoria.
 The London Festival was, at the time, the premier music festival in the country, with 4,250 entries and more than 12,000 competitors.
 It was considered to be the largest music competition in the world.

 In November 1928 Townshend was awarded the prize of a Steinway piano for winning the National Piano Playing Competition.

 She studied at the Royal Academy of Music (RAM) in London.
 She studied piano with Harold Craxton and viola and chamber music with Lionel Tertis.
 Whilst at the RAM she won numerous competitions and awards.
 She was awarded the Ada Lewis Scholarship, the RAM Club Prize, the Walter Macfarren Prize, the Sterndale Bennett Prize, the Marguerite Elzy Withers Memorial Prize, the Edwin Samuel Dove prize, (awarded to the Student that distinguished himself or herself most in general excellence, assiduity, and industry), the Beare's Bow Prize (1929) and the Sir Edward Cooper ensemble prize.
 In December 1929 she gained her performers' licentiates from the Royal Academy of Music (LRAM) on both the violin and piano.